 The more tryouts that players can attend, the greater the opportunity they have to exhibit their skills.
 Players are encouraged to attend all of the tryouts in their respective age groups, and MUST attend at least one of the tryouts in order to be considered for placement on a team.

 13. What if a player is sick or injured during tryouts?

 If a player is sick or injured during tryouts, please contact the appropriate coach and Director of Coaching in advance to let him/her know, and the Coach will advise you on how to proceed.
-A list of the MVSC coaches, teams and their emails can be found HERE.
+A list of the MVSC coaches can be found on our MVSC Competitive Coaches page.
 This list is updated prior to tryouts each spring.